-5.1 You accept that it is in the nature of our expeditions that they bear risk above and/or additional to that which you may be familiar with, and are likely to bring inconveniences.
-Our expeditions may take you areas that will be remote, foreign, with cold and highly adverse weather conditions.
+5.1 You and each Traveller accept that it is in the nature of our expeditions that they bear risk above and/or additional to that which you or they may be familiar with, and are likely to bring inconveniences.
+Our expeditions may take you and them to areas that will be remote, foreign, with cold and highly adverse weather conditions.
 Risks (and inconveniences) may arise from terrorism, forces of nature, wild animals birds and marine life, hotel accommodations, airplane, vehicles, trains, boats, roads, walkways, trails, and other means of conveyance and unknowns.
 Risks may include increased risk of injury, illness, death, loss, or damage to personal property, any of which may be caused by acts of nature, negligence or others’ actions.
-You accept that the best medical services and facilities may well not be readily available during all or part of the trip, including medical care, the presence of physicians, and medication.
+You and they each accept that the best medical services and facilities may well not be readily available during all or part of the trip, including medical care, the presence of physicians, and medication.
 Conditions may be uncomfortable, and we may not be able to accommodate all medical and dietary requirements.

 5.2 Although we seek to mitigate risks, you accept that not all risk can be completely eliminated.

 5.3 We do make efforts to accommodate dietary requirements, but it is in the nature of our expeditions that this may not always be possible and we do not accept liability for not doing so (see Inconveniences above).